nfcpy/nfcpy/docs/topics/get-started.rst

    work pretty well and the same should be true for the Samsung S4 as those are having the same chip.
 Other phones can be a little bitchy.

-But it will say that there's no NDEF partition on it, so let's fix that.
+The `NXP Tag Info`_ app tells us that there's no NDEF partition on it, so let's fix that.
 It's unfortunately now going to be a bit more code and you probably want to copy it, so the following is not showing the interpreter prompt. ::

   import nfc